-Certificate programs requiring review (A.3 above) must submit a written request to the Chancellor of the Ohio Department of Higher Education and CCGS.
-Requests must be submitted three (3) months prior to the intended implementation date.
+Certificate programs requiring review (A.3 above) must be endorsed by CCGS and approved by ODHE.
+In order to ensure sufficient time for review, please submit all requests through your institutional representative at least four weeks prior to an upcoming meeting of the CCGS.
 The request to offer a certificate program must include a narrative statement that addresses the following issues:

 - 1. Approved graduate program(s) sponsoring the certificate program. - 2.
-Need and demand for the certificate program.

-- 3. Statement of educational objectives of the certificate program. - 4.
+Need and demand for the certificate program. - 3.
+Statement of educational objectives of the certificate program. - 4.
 Curriculum for the certificate program. - 5.
 Justification for the number of credit hours for the certificate program. - 6.
 Entrance, performance, and exit standards for the certificate program. - 7.
 Faculty expertise contributing to the certificate program. - 8.
 New resources, courses, etc., if any, necessary to support certificate program.